tessel/t2-docs/tutorials/communication-protocols.md

 I2C stands for [Inter-Integrated Circuit][i2c_wikipedia] and is pronounced "I squared C", "I two C" or "I-I-C".
 I2C is a protocol that allows one device to exchange data with one or more connected devices through the use of a single data line and clock signal.

-I2C is a Master/Slave protocol, which means that there is always a single master device which controls the flow of communication with one or more slave devices.
+I2C is a Primary/Replica protocol, which means that there is always a single primary device which controls the flow of communication with one or more replica devices.

 I2C only requires two communication connections: